paulahp/paulahp/README.md

 <div align="center">
 </div>
 <div align="justify">
-👋👋 Helo!
+👋👋 Hello!
 I'm happy to see you here, welcome to my GitHub.

-###My name is Paula Carolina, I'm 27 years old and I'm a QA Engineer.
+My name is Paula Carolina, I'm 27 years old and I'm a QA Engineer.

 - 🌱 I’m currently learning: JavaScript, Node.JS and Java;